Roland Hayes: Early career

-In January 1915 Hayes premiered in Manhattan, New York City in concerts presented by orchestra leader Walter F. Craig.
+In January 1915, Hayes premiered in Manhattan, New York City, in concerts presented by orchestra leader Walter F. Craig.
 Hayes performed his own musical arrangements in recitals from 1916 to 1919, touring from coast to coast.
-For his first recital he was unable to find a sponsor so he used 200 dollars of his own money to rent Jordan Hall for his classical recital.
-To earn money he went on a tour of black churches and colleges in the South.
-In 1917 he announced his second concert, which would be held in Boston's Symphony Hall.
+For his first recital, he was unable to find a sponsor so he used 200 dollars of his own money to rent Jordan Hall for his classical recital.
+To earn money, he went on a tour of black churches and colleges in the South.
+In 1917, he announced his second concert, which would be held in Boston's Symphony Hall.
 On November 15, 1917, every seat in the hall was sold and Hayes's concert was a success both musically and financially, but the music industry was still not considering him a top classical performer.
 He sang at Walter Craig's Pre-Lenten Recitals and several Carnegie Hall concerts.
 He performed with the Philadelphia Concert Orchestra, and at the Atlanta Colored Music Festivals and at the Washington Conservatory concerts.
 In 1917, he toured with the Hayes Trio, which he formed with baritone William Richardson (singer) and pianist William Lawrence.

 In April 1920, Hayes traveled to Europe.
-He began lessons with Sir George Henschel, who was the first conductor of the Boston Symphony Orchestra, and gave his first recital in London's Aeolian Hall in May 1920 with pianist Lawrence Brown as his accompanist.
-By at least June 1921 he was being invited to sing at private house parties; the poet Siegfried Sassoon heard him while staying with the wealthy music-lover Frank Schuster at Bray-on-Thames.
+He began lessons with Sir George Henschel, who was the first conductor of the Boston Symphony Orchestra, and gave his first recital in London's Aeolian Hall in May 1920, with pianist Lawrence Brown as his accompanist.
+By at least June 1921, Hayes was being invited to sing at private house parties; the poet Siegfried Sassoon heard him while staying with the wealthy music-lover Frank Schuster at Bray-on-Thames.
 Soon Hayes was singing in capital cities across Europe and was quite famous.
 Almost a year after his arrival in Europe, Hayes had a concert at London's Wigmore Hall.
 The next day, he received a summons from King George V and Queen Mary to give a command performance at Buckingham Palace.
-He returned to the United States of America in 1923.
+Hayes returned to the United States of America in 1923.
 He made his official debut on November 16, 1923, in Boston's Symphony Hall singing Berlioz, Mozart, and spirituals, conducted by Pierre Monteux, which received critical acclaim.
-He was the first African-American soloist to appear with the Boston Symphony Orchestra.
+Hayes was the first African-American soloist to appear with the Boston Symphony Orchestra.
 He was awarded the Spingarn Medal in 1924.

 Late career

 Hayes finally secured professional management with the Boston Symphony Orchestra Concert Company.
 He was reportedly making $100,000 a year at this point in his career.
-In Boston he also worked as a voice teacher.
+In Boston, he also worked as a voice teacher.
 One of his pupils was the Canadian soprano Frances James.
-He published musical scores for a collection of spirituals in 1948 as My Songs: Aframerican Religious Folk Songs Arranged and Interpreted.
+Hayes published musical scores for a collection of spirituals in 1948 as My Songs: Aframerican Religious Folk Songs Arranged and Interpreted.